owenconti/livecodingtv-bot/README.md

 ```

 ## Custom assets
+The core includes one asset, the `doge.png` image file.
+If you want to include more assets, place the files in the `setup/custom/assets` directory.
+Using the `Assets.load( filename.ext )` function, your custom asset will be loaded as base64 encoded string.

 ## Plugin settings
+Plugins can have their own settings.
+If a plugin chooses to have its own settings, the plugin folder will contain a `settings.json` file.
+You can edit any of the available settings inside that `settings.json` file.

 ## Writing plugins
 Plugins can be composed of multiple commands.
 Commands can have four attributes: